Contact-Ground-Software/contactground-public/docs/users/administration/MESSAGING.md

 3. Click the **Reply** button shown below the notification.
 4. Type your reply and click **Send reply**.

-The reply is recorded immediately.
-The message sender and all original recipients are notified on the next notification cycle (typically within a few minutes).
-In-app replies follow the same flow as email replies and appear in the `Review Replies` view.
+The reply is recorded immediately and appears in the thread.
+Open thread views refresh every few seconds, and participants are notified without waiting for the scheduled notification cycle.
+The person who sent the reply is not notified of their own reply.

+Email replies still work: replying to the message email adds the response to the same thread and notifies the other participants.

+SMS delivery is outbound-only for organization messaging.
+Members with verified SMS notifications can receive organization messages and replies by SMS, but SMS replies are not monitored.
+To reply, use the app, web thread, or email reply.

 ## 8. Best Practices